dylanfisher/ci21/_projects/3-elastic-collections.md

 Does the arrangement of elements or the grid change?
 Does the site’s navigation change to highlight the most current content?

+### Requirements
+- A title for your collection
+- An about page or section containing a brief text about your - collection + designer credit
+- Include all 100 media items
+- Your site must have some javascript element that enhances the - experience and relates to your collection in a meaningful way.
+- Your website should have at least two ways of viewing your - collection.
+- These can be filters/subgroupings, sorting methods, list v - thumbnails toggle, etc. .
+- The site that houses your collection must in some way make - visible or acknowledge the web-specific context.
+- Site favicon
+- Must be responsive and function on a mobile screen

 ### Schedule (Week 7–12)
-- W 7–1.
-Project 2 due.
+- 03/02 Project 2 due.
 Introduce: Unit 3.
 Assign: Lecture + reading.
-- W 7–2.
+- 03/04.
 Discuss: Lecture + reading.
 Introduce: Project 3.
 Assign: Collection.
-- W 8–1.
-Mid-Semester Meetings.
+- 03/09 Mid-Semester Meetings.
 Review: Collection.
 Assign: Collection swap and Ideas.
-- W 8–2.
-Mid-Semester Meetings.
+- 03/11 Mid-Semester Meetings.
 Review: Collection.
 Assign: Collection swap and Ideas.

 SPRING BREAK: NO CLASS

-- W 9–1.
-Review: Ideas.
+- 03/23 Review: Ideas.
 Assign: Iteration.
-- W 9–2.
-Review (1–9): Iteration.
+- 03/25 Review (1–9): Iteration.
 Assign: Implementation.
-- W 10–1.
-Review (10–18): Iteration.
+- 03/30 Review (10–18): Iteration.
 Assign: Implementation.
-- W 10–2.
-Review: Implementation.
+- 04/01 Review: Implementation.
-- W 11–1.
-Review: Implementation.
+- 04/06 Review: Implementation.
-- W 11–2.
-Review: Implementation.
+- 04/08 Review: Implementation.
-- W 12–1.
+- 04/13.
 Final Review: Project 3.
-Introduce: Project 4.
-Assign: Lecture + reading.